LivewareProblems/Clia/internal_doc/compiler_arch.md

 # High Level Compiler arch ideas

+This is all speculative and how DianaOlympos is thinking through options.
+None of this is implemented and it will probably change a lot.
 A compiler can be seen as having two different goals.

 1. Transform an input, through multiple stages, into a binary that can run
 2. Validating the soundness of its inputs and reporting a useful message to the user if this fail.

 Life as a compiler implementor is far easier if you only do 1, but it is not acceptable for us.

 As such, not only is a stage of a compiler having to transform its input into a different output, this output need to retain enough information to walk back a validation error to its original input source.
 As such, a lot of metadate may be needed to be kept around.

 As a general principle, every stage should be able to ouput its result to disk, so that the compiler can be restarted from previous runs but also so that it can be debugged.

 ## Pipeline